Table of Contents

 Why should I use lidded containers for my trash and recycling waste?

-Belair Town II is adjascent to wooded habitats for wildlife including foxes, raccoons, rabbits, owls, vultures, and deer.
+Belair Town II is adjacent to wooded habitats for wildlife including foxes, raccoons, rabbits, owls, vultures, and deer.
 We also have a spayed/neutered feral cat population in the neighborhood, and many fat and happy squirrel residents.
 Many animals scavenge through our trash, and exposed trash bags are often torn open before waste pickup the following day.
 Keeping your waste secured in a lidded container prevents trash from being scattered around the neighborhood.

 As Belair Town II is a very pet-friendly neighborhood, your unsecured trash also becomes a risk for pets being walked through the neighborhood.
 Cooked bones and spoiled food are a health hazard to your neighbor’s pets, and are often scattered in common areas where pets eliminate by the wildlife that pilfered from your trash.